pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 **Slide 9: Parsing Function Declarations**
 "I'll walk you through parsing a function declaration, starting with 'fn' to pinpoint declarations, using identifiers for names, parameters for inputs, optional types for returns, and finally culminating in the function's logic block."

+Here's an example of how I parse a function declaration.
+This is the grammar I had to come up with to handle it.

+The way it works is:

+I start with fn, finding the beginning of a function declaration.

+Use identifier to capture any valid Rust function name.

+Then parameter to define the function's inputs.

+Then we have our optional return type, paired with type_expression to specify the return type.

+And we conclude with the function's body, within a block, encapsulating all the logic.

 ---